adamsilver/adamsilver.io-jekyll/_posts/2015-05-05-the-disadvantages-of-css-preprocessors.md

 ## Summary

 CSS preprocessors clearly have issues, some of which there *are* solutions to.
-For me and many other developers the disadvantages are overpowering, especially given the alternative solutions found in plain CSS.
-It's worth noting that *debugging is twice as hard as programming* and it's our duty to ensure this is as easy as possible.
-Keeping things simple is advisable and it is important to understand the impact of using a CSS preprocessor so that your team can make a concious decision as to whether to use one or not.
+For me and many other developers, the disadvantages are overwhelming and cause too much friction in comparison to using plain CSS.
+At the very least be concious of the decision to use a CSS preprocessor and the impact that might have on the team.

 <dl>
 	<dt class="citation" id="ref0">[0]</dt>